Counseling Center Resources for Faculty and Staff

 Sometimes a student will ask directly for help, but often the need is communicated indirectly.
 A student may act distressed, tearful, agitated, or angry, or display intense emotions during a class or conversation.
-Listening attentively to words, expressions, and gestures may help identify a student who has a problem.
+Listening attentively to words, expressions, and gestures may help you identify a student who has a problem.
 Letting the student know that you are available and concerned can be comforting to him or her.

 2. Reference to suicide